Student Groups

 - Compose your message

-- Choose delivery: in-platform notification, email, or both
+- Choose delivery method: in-platform notification, email, or both

 Use for: